mpolden/ghm/README.md

 ```
 $ git-mirror -h
 Usage:
-  git-mirror [OPTIONS] USER PATH
+  git-mirror [OPTIONS] github-user path

 Application Options:
-  -g, --git=    Path to git executable (default: git)
+  -g, --git=PATH                    Path to git executable (default: git)
   -q, --quiet                       Only print errors
-  -n, --dryrun  Print what would be done and exit
+  -n, --dryrun                      Print commands that would be run and exit
+  -p, --protocol=[ssh|https|git]    Use the given protocol when mirroring (default: ssh)

 Help Options:
   -h, --help                        Show this help message

 Arguments:
-  USER:         GitHub username
+  github-user:                      GitHub username
-  PATH:         Path where repositories should be mirrored
+  path:                             Path where repositories should be mirrored
 ```